 - Your Sakai home page will open.

-Quicklinks is the menu displayed across the top of your Sakai page that contains links to your most frequently accessed Course or Project Sites.
-If you need a complete listing of all Sites, click the My Active Sites tab.
+The Site Ribbon displayed across the top of your Sakai page that contains links to your most frequently accessed Course or Project Sites.
+If you need a complete listing of all Sites, click the More Sites tab.